Functional Neurologic Disorder vs. Neurological Disease: What Families Need to Know

 Why This Distinction Matters for Treatment

-Because FND involves changes in how the brain functions, treatment focuses on retraining the brain and nervous system.
+Because FND involves changes in nervous system functioning, treatment focuses on helping the brain and body relearn safer, more automatic patterns.

 • Psychotherapy